espressif/esp-idf/docs/en/api-reference/peripherals/sdmmc_host.rst

     sdmmc_host_t host = SDMMC_HOST_DEFAULT();
     host.max_freq_khz = SDMMC_FREQ_HIGHSPEED;

+If you need a specific frequency other than standard speeds, you are free to use any value from within appropriate range of the SD interface given (SDMMC or SDSPI).
+However, the real clock frequency shall be calculated by the underlying driver and the value can be different from the one required.
+For the SDMMC, ``max_freq_khz`` works as the upper limit so the final frequency value shall be always lower or equal.
+For the SDSPI, the nearest fitting frequency is supplied and thus the value can be greater than / equal to / lower than ``max_freq_khz``.

 To configure the bus width, set the ``width`` field of :cpp:class:`sdmmc_slot_config_t`.
 For example, to set 1-line mode::

     sdmmc_slot_config_t slot = SDMMC_SLOT_CONFIG_DEFAULT();